-- Mapping: Maps in support of this plan are included in Appendix B: Monitoring Potential Effects on Crop Drying Plan. - Baseline Data Collection and Climate Station Management: Coordination with Appendix B: Monitoring Potential Effects on Crop Drying Plan to ensure all parameters required for this plan are included in climate station siting and network upgrades.
-The spring 2017 site visit to finalize locations for two additional climate stations being coordinated under Appendix B: Monitoring Potential Effects on Crop Drying Plan will support the irrigation monitoring plan's data needs. - Consultation: Irrigation was a topic of discussion and included in numerous submissions on the consultation with regional agricultural producers and associations on the Framework for the Agricultural Mitigation and Compensation Plan.
+- Mapping: Maps in support of this plan are included in Appendix B: Monitoring Potential Effects on Crop Drying Plan. - Baseline Data Collection and Climate Station Management: Coordination with Appendix B: Monitoring Potential Effects on Crop Drying Plan to ensure all parameters required for this plan are included in climate station siting and network upgrades. - Consultation: Irrigation was a topic of discussion and included in numerous submissions on the consultation with regional agricultural producers and associations on the Framework for the Agricultural Mitigation and Compensation Plan.
 Content relevant to irrigation was considered and will be retained for application to this plan.